Match funding opportunities

 - A description of how the research aligns with the health priority areas noted above and the demonstrable health benefit to British Columbians.

 - A description that shows how the funds requested from MSFHR, as well as the corresponding matched funds received from the competition funder, will be used in BC.

 - An overview of the overall research project that includes a description of the research to be conducted in BC.

 MSFHR will accept requests for match funding at any time throughout the year.
-Requests must be received at least five weeks prior to the competition’s application deadline.
+Requests must be received at least six weeks prior to the competition’s application deadline.

 MSFHR will provide decisions within approximately 25 working days from when the request for match funding is submitted.
 Incomplete submissions may delay this timeline.